russellvaughan/CV/README.md

 I always look for better and more efficient ways of approaching work.
 One of the things I loved about managing a team was that it gave me a platform to share some of those processes and instill them throughout the team.
 Management has also given me more exposure to the higher level workingss of a business.
 I have had the responsbility for weekly, monthly and yearly forecasting to senior management teams.
 I've also been a part of annual volume/share deal negoations and have been responsible for their managment and implemetation.
 I really love seeing other people succeed and having the responsibility for my teams annual performance reviews allowed me to contribute to their success as well.

-- By setting up best practice systems and process I was able to increase revenue visability for forecasting by nearly 100% each month.
+- By setting up best practice systems and processes I was able to increase revenue visability for forecasting by nearly 100% each month.
 - By promoting a mentaility of proactivity and hard work, the team as a whole performed exceptionally well in 2015 with collective        revenue finishing up 11% YOY.
 - Through setting expectations, honest feedback and listening to their ambitions and goals, I was extremely proud to have three of my      team members promoted while working for me.

 ## Education

 #### Makers Academy - Ronin (January 2016 to April 2016)

-- Full-Time intenstive remote coding bootcamp.
+ A Full-Time intenstive, remote, coding bootcamp.

-- Self starting, independent learner.
+Although based in London, a big part of the reason I choose to take part remotely is I that I felt that I would have more time to work harder.
+Without the commute each day, I could spend that time in front of a computer coding.

-- Focuses: Pair Programming, Object Orientated Programming, Test Driven Development, SOLID Principles, MVC/MVW, Software Craftsmanship
+- Core course focuses: Pair Programming, Object Orientated Programming, Test Driven Development, SOLID Principles, MVC/MVW, Software       Craftsmanship
-- Technologies: Ruby, Rails, Javascript, Node.js, Angular.js
+- Languages and frameworks used: Ruby, Rails, Javascript, Angular.js
-- Testing Framework: Rspec, Jasmine, Mocha, Protractor
+- Testing Frameworks: Rspec, Jasmine, Mocha, Protractor

+During the course, supplmentary to the coursework I also complete the following additional learning resources:

+-The Well Grounded Rubyist, David A. Black.
+-Lynda -Ruby Essential Training, Kevin Skoglund.
+-Lynda -RSpec Testing Framework with Ruby, Kevin Skoglund..
+-Lynda - Up and Running with AngularJS,  Ray Villalobo.

 #### British Columbia Institute of Technology (September 2000 to May 2002)